st33lface/soc-interview/README.md

     1 - What do you understand by Incident Response?
     2 - Which are the Incident Response phases?
     3 - What do you understand by CSIRT (Computer Security Incident Response Team)?
+    4 - Which are the differeces between personal data and sensitive data?
 ```
 GOOD LUCKY :)